brailsmt/nso_tips/crafted_training_sets.md

     - Use this set or Magnus' Gift
     - This set provides more max magicka than Magnus' Gift
 - Magnus' Gift  (3 pieces)
-    - Use this set of Armor of the Seducer
+    - Use this set or Armor of the Seducer
     - This set provides more magicka Recovery than Seducer

 ### Healers